Yes Boss (film): Cast

+Production

+"Main Koi Aisa Geet" song was shot in Bern, Switzerland.

 Music

 The film's soundtrack has 6 songs composed by Jatin–Lalit who also composed the background score, with lyrics by Javed Akhtar.
 Most of the songs are sung by Abhijeet Bhattacharya and won his first Filmfare Award for Best Male Playback Singer for the song "Main Koi Aisa Geet Gaoon".
 Other contributing artists are Kumar Sanu, Udit Narayan & Alka Yagnik.
 The song "Suniye To" is based on "Ahla Ma Feki" by Hisham Abbas.

+Reception

+K. N. Vijiyan of New Straits Times wrote that "with bubbly Shahrukh Khan at his best, you cannot afford to give this film a miss".

 Box office

 Yes Boss grossed ₹19.48 crore in India and $975,000 (₹3.48 crore) in other countries, for a worldwide total of ₹22.96 crore, against its ₹5 crore budget.
 It had a worldwide opening weekend of ₹3.07 crore, and grossed ₹5.65 crore in its first week.
 It is the 12th-highest-grossing Indian film of 1997 worldwide.

 India

 It opened on Friday, 18 July 1997, across 180 screens, and earned ₹57 lakh nett on its opening day.
 It grossed ₹1.79 crore nett in its opening weekend, and had a first week of ₹3.29 crore nett.
-The film earned a total of ₹11.33 crore nett, and was declared "Hit" by Box Office India.
+The film earned a total of ₹11.33 crore nett, and was declared a "Hit" by Box Office India.
 It is the 14th-highest-grossing film of 1997 in India.